FIWARE/tutorials.IoT-Sensors/README.md

 * A **Bell** can be sent a command to activate and ring for a short period
 * A **Motion Sensor** can be queried to return the number of people who have passed by since it was last reset
 * A **Smart Lamp** can be switched on or off remotely.
 It can also report on its current state (`ON` or `OFF`).
-  When switched on, a Motion Sensor within the device checks to see if light is is needed and will dim if no-one is nearby.
+  When switched on, a Motion Sensor within the device checks to see if light is needed and will dim if no-one is nearby.
   Furthermore the device can be report on the current luminosity of the bulb.

 As you can see, the **Bell** is an example of a pure actuator, as it only reacts to the given commands.
 Meanwhile the **Motion Sensor** is an example of a pure sensor, since it will only report on the state of the world as it sees it.
 The other two devices are able to both respond to commands and report on state in a meaningful way.

-The state information held within each device, as it will eventually be seen within the Context Broker is defined in in the diagram below:
+The state information held within each device, as it will eventually be seen within the Context Broker is defined in  the diagram below:

 ![](https://fiware.github.io/tutorials.IoT-Sensors/img/entities.png)